Sunday, 13 October 2024

 Being a drone operator myself incidents like these deeply resonates with me as this undesired situation can happen to both new and highly experienced pilots.
 DJI’s N3 flight controller has a feature called fault tolerance control which allows the drone to execute a controlled decent in an event of a crash due to propulsion lose with one or two of its rotors.
 The caveat is that this feature would only work on hexacopters and octocopters as these drones have sufficient rotors to stabilize themselves in an event of a propulsion failure.

 If the pilot experiences a propulsion failure while flying a quadcopter, he or she would experience an inevitable crash.
 As drone systems get progressively sophisticated packed with features like autonomous flying, tracking and the ability to avoid objects with its sensors.
-Safe operation and flying of the drone boil down to the skill of the pilot.
 A drone may still lose GPS signal due to interference from jammers or metal structures of the building that causes the drone to switch from GPS mode to altitude mode.
+Hence companies providing UAV services cannot rely entirely on the autonomous features of the drone for a safe flight mission.
+A certified drone operator is trained to execute necessary protocols in an event of sensors failure and lose of GPS signals. he or she can control the drone in adverse wind conditions to stay within safe flight path.
+The skillset and training of the pilot will be critical in piloting the drone during an emergency to ensure a safe landing to prevent crashes which results in serious incidents.
+This makes a drone operator imperative when conducting any flight operations in Singapore.

 Lim, K. (2024, July 24).
-Company suspended from drone operations after device crash-lands on one-north condo grounds.
-The Straits Times. https://www.straitstimes.com/singapore/company-suspended-from-drone-operations-after-device-crash-lands-into-one-north-condo-grounds
+Company suspended from drone operations after device crash-lands on one-north condo grounds. straitstimes. https://www.straitstimes.com/singapore/company-suspended-from-drone-operations-after-device-crash-lands-into-one-north-condo-grounds

 No comments: